HR-FairyTail-FEC/project_atelier/README.md

 ## Project Overview

 This Hack Reactor front-end project is a multi-page e-commerce website retrieving all product information from an API database.
 Given a wireframe design, our group of four software engineers developed a front-end project reflecting the design and following a list of features requirements.
+We deployed the site to an [AWS EC2 Instance](http://ec2-18-223-212-148.us-east-2.compute.amazonaws.com:3000/)

 ## Tech Stack
 **Built with**